Reflect on your 2024 year in code

 The deleted branch should not appear in this list.

-To delete the remote tracking branch directly:
+To delete a remote-tracking branch directly:

 Terminal